Sybil Tawse: Gallery of Book Illustrations

 Sybil Tawse was born on September 26, 1886, the fifth child of George Tawse and Elizabeth Ann Harrison.
 The family lived in Bishopwearmouth (now part of Sunderland) in County Durham (now Tyne and Wear).
 She went to London to study at Lambeth School of Art and The Royal School of Art, where she was a King's Prize Scholar and a Silver and Bronze Medalist, exhibiting at the Royal Academy and at the Brighton Art Gallery.
 In London she lived on Gloucester Road, South Kensington, with her sisters Catherine and Gladys, building a steady career illustrating books, designing posters, and portrait painting.
 Tawse never married, passing away in Portsmouth on March 1, 1971 at the age of 84.

-Biographical documents: U.K. Census, Electors Register, Registration of Deaths, coloured lithographs, watercolours, and photos.
+Biographical documents: U.K. Census, Electors Register, Registration of Deaths, coloured lithographs and watercolour paintings of biographical note, and location photos.

 1907 · Painted Pottery Design National Exhibition (1907) and other early work

 1908 · Our Own Story Book by E. Nesbit, Sheila Braine et al (2 plates)

 1909 · Nister's Holiday Annual edited by Alfred C. Playne (illustration)

 1910 · Funny Folks (4 plates)